DavidVujic/python-polylith-docs/docs/commands.md

 ### Options
 `--short` Display a view that is better adjusted to Workspaces with many projects.

+`--save` Store the contents of this command to file.

 ## Diff
 Shows what has changed since the most recent stable point in time.